 1. Suoi Tien Theme Park

-One of the strangest and most unique places that we’ve been to is Suoi Tien Theme Park (Khu Du lịch Văn Hóa Suối Tiên in Vietnamese).
+One of the strangest and most unique places in Ho Chi Minh City that we’ve been to is Suoi Tien Theme Park (Khu Du lịch Văn Hóa Suối Tiên in Vietnamese).
 If you’re fascinated or want to learn more about the Buddhist culture, then this place is for you.
 Established in 1995, this cultural theme park has Buddhist statues, dragons, colorful creatures, and shrines throughout the park.
 You can even make prayers while you’re here.

 While most of the park has the typical theme park rides and children rides, there are some hidden gems to see.
 The highlights include seeing the Nine Golden Unicorn Square, where there are 9 golden unicorns (which look like lions) lined up in an area and the Statue of Avalokiteshvara with its numerous arms.
 Other activities including swimming at the water park, go-karting, having a fish pedicure (where fish eat the dead skin off your feet), and more.